jennyberry/new-eth/content/en/_index.md

 ---
-title : "Modern Documentation Theme"
+title : "Welcome to the Eastern Towhall Community"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "Cardano is a global decentralised open-source project  Proof-of-Stake blockchain  network, allowing people all over the world to  cooperate, collaborate, propose, fund, and deploy  markets, financial solutions, and applicationsto build economic wellbeing for millions."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Cardano is a global decentralised open-source project  Proof-of-Stake blockchain  network, allowing people all over the world to  cooperate, collaborate, propose, fund, and deploy  markets, financial solutions, and applicationsto build economic wellbeing for millions."
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false